 Lionel Ennis, Ph.D.
 MOSAIC Bellevue (425)644-6328

 The following are recommendations and requirements to identify highly gifted children in early childhood.
-Please note that the National Association for Gifted Children does not say testing is not reliable or advisable for preschoolers.
-It only says that “testing is never warranted unless it will make a difference in a student’s life.”
-The NAGC believes the use of assessments is an integral part of the identification process, especially for those who are not perceived as being gifted by teachers and parents.
+Please note that the National Association for Gifted Children believes the use of assessments is an integral part of the identification process, especially for those who are not perceived as being gifted by teachers and parents.

-- Children who score very high in some test categories but not very high in others may still be considered for admission on special occations, especially when they do not make the overall IQ requirement for reasons such as having English as a second language.
+Children who score very high in some test categories but not very high in others may still be considered for admission on special occasions, especially when they do not make the overall IQ requirement for reasons such as having English as a second language.